openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

 * Within each ``<targetedfeedback>`` element use HTML formatting, such as ``<p></p>`` tags, to enter your explanation for the specified answer option.

-For example, the OLX for a multiple choice problem follows, showing a unique ID for each answer choice.
+For example, the OLX for a single select problem follows, showing a unique ID for each answer choice.
 This is immediately followed by OLX that defines the targeted feedback.